-Here are some of our favorite resources for where to get free large empty cardboard boxes.
+Here are some of our favorite resources for where to get free large empty cardboard boxes and packing supplies.

 Where To Get FREE Moving Boxes

 - Liquor Stores – your corner liquor store probably goes thru a lot of boxes.

 They usually don’t have tops and might have dividers in them, but we really liked these kind of boxes for our short distance move and moving things like glassware and grocery items.